hyosung11/Launch-School/Courses/JS109/questions.md

 The code will log {name: Corine, age: 25}.
 There is a global variable `person` assigned to an object; there is also a variable of the same name local to the `changeAgeName()` function.
 Since the local variable is declared with let, it shadows (hides) the global `person` variable and the assignment of the passed argument to the name property only affects the local `person` object.
 However, `changeAge(age)` is also called within the `changeAgeName()` function, and since let is not used in this instance, there is no variable shadowing happening and the function has access to the global `person` object.
 Therefore, the reassignment of `person.age` to the `age` passed as an argument to the other function changes the property of the original object and the change is logged to the console on line 22.
 ++has access to variables depending on where its defined, not where its invoked

 L
 The code will log { name: 'Corine', age: 25 }.

 On line 1, we declare a variable person and assign the object person to it.
 This object has 2 properties `name`and `age`.

 Then we call `changeAgeName` with `Franck` and `25` as arguments to the function.
 These arguments will be assigned to the parameters `name` and `age` .
 Then, we declare the variable `person`and assign it an empty object.
 This variable will shadow the `person` variable from the outer scope.
 When we assign the `name` property on line 14, we assign it to the empty object.

 On line 15, as we have passed `25` to the `changeAgeName` variable, the if condition will evaluate to true and the block will execute the function `changeAge` with `age` passed-in as an argument.
-When changeAge assigns `age` on line 9, it re-assigns `age` on the object `person` from the global scope as `changeAge` has acess to variables from where it is defined.
+When changeAge assigns `age` on line 9, it re-assigns `age` on the object `person` from the global scope as `changeAge` has access to variables from where it is defined.

 So, when we `console.log(person)` on the last line, we log the global object with the `name: "Corinne"` and the `age: 25`.